 Use of CBT For Alcoholism Treatment

-Cognitive Behavioral Therapy in recovery from alcoholism includes various interventions, which can be used individually or in group settings, especially in alcohol abuse recovery programs.
+Cognitive Behavioral Therapy in recovery as an alcoholism treatment includes various interventions, which can be used individually or in group settings, especially in alcohol abuse recovery programs.

 One of the interventions is Motivational Interventions.
 This is where the counselor will address the motivational barriers, or treatment interfering behaviors, to change and recovery.
 It targets client’s ambivalence toward behavior change in regards to alcohol abuse and recovery.
 The motivation to overcome alcohol abuse by helping the person to live in the now and focusing on how they want to live.